malmostad/wag-intranet-v3/README.md

 Web Application Guidelines 3.0
 ==============================

+**This version is deprecated**, see http://malmostad.github.io/wag for the latest version.

-Guidelines for The City of Malmö’s intranet applications are available for reading at http://malmostad.github.io/wag
+Guidelines for The City of Malmö’s intranet applications.

 ## Editing the Guidelines
 This repository contains the source for the guidelines.
 Content is written in markdown using the [kramdown](http://kramdown.rubyforge.org/syntax.html) dialect and the pages are found in the `pages` directory in the `gh-pages branch`.